 By Gareth Bennett

-Gareth Bennett is personal trainer at Train GB, and Lead Strength & Conditioning Coach for the Paralympic Goalball Team and England’s Blind Football Team.
+Gareth Bennett is a Personal Trainer at Train-GB and Head Strength & Conditioning Coach for Team GB Paralympic Goalball Team.

 Founder and editor of FitNet.

 Previously gymnastics coach, massage therapist and personal trainer with 20 years of experience.
 Former gymnast and dancer.